mdavis-xyz/mdavis.xyz/pages/lime/content.md

 I suspect the terms are so extreme that it's possibly illegal.
 My favourite clauses are:

-* They can switch on your phone's camera and microphone without your knowledge.
-Or they can install a hidden camera in the bike, then do whatever they want with that media, without even notifying you.
-For example, they can take up-skirt photos and post them on Pornhub.
-(Section [12.8](12.8), [6.2.10](6.2.10))
-* They're allowed to install malware and [cryptojackers](https://www.coindesk.com/new-crypto-mining-malware-seen-to-evolve-say-researchers) on your phone.
-If they hijack your phone's Internet connection to download child porn or other illegal media, you cannot take legal action against them.
-(Sections [6.2.5](6.2.5), [8.1](8.1))
+* If you alert them to a safety issue with their bikes, they have no obligation to fix them. ([Section 6.2.10](6.2.10))
 * If someone else is hurt by a malfunction with the bike you're riding (such as poorly maintained brakes causing a collision) *you* will be liable for that other person's injury.
 (Sections [6.2](6.2), [7.4.5](7.4.5) and others)
-* You know those stories about bakers refusing to make cakes for same sex weddings?
-Six different clauses all give Lime the right to discriminate against you based on sexual orientation, skin colour, political opinion and so on.
+* There have been many news stories recently about [bakers refusing to make cakes](https://www.theguardian.com/law/2018/jun/04/gay-cake-ruling-supreme-court-same-sex-wedding-colorado-baker-decision-latest) for same sex weddings.
+In a similar vein, *six* different clauses all give Lime the right to discriminate against you based on sexual orientation, skin colour, political opinion and so on.
 (They phrase this as refusing service "for any reason".)
-They're also allowed to trawl through your social media profiles to obtain this information.
+They're also allowed to [trawl through your social media profiles](mdavisxyz-social-media) to obtain this information.
 (Sections [4.1](4.1), [9.2](9.2), [10.2](10.2), [12.13](12.13), [12.19](12.19), [12.23](12.23))
 * iPhone users aren't allowed to use the app in a "Terrorist supporting country", but Android users are! ([Section 12.28](12.28))
 * If Lime maliciously rigs the bike battery to deliberately explode and murder you, you and your heirs are not able to take any legal action against them.
 (Sections [2.3](2.3), [2.8](2.8), [5.1](5.1), [6.1](6.1), [6.2](6.2), [7.4](7.4), [7.4.5](7.4.5),  [12.3.3](12.3.3)) Hopefully the courts would rule those clauses as invalid.
 However that fact that this is what their terms say is worrying.
-* Users aren't allowed to mention the word "Lime" in any email, tweet, WhatsApp message or other online channel (even private), since that's an online usage of their trademark without permission.
-Uploading a photo to Instagram which happens to have a Lime bike in the background is a violation ([Section 12.8](12.8))
+* Users aren't allowed to mention the word "Lime" in any email, Tweet, WhatsApp message or other online channel (even private), since that's an online usage of their trademark without permission.
+Uploading a photo to Instagram which happens to have a Lime bike in the background is a violation. ([Section 12.8](12.8))
-* If you alert them to a safety issue with their bikes, they have no obligation to fix them. ([Section 6.2.10](6.2.10))
+* They're allowed to install malware and [cryptojackers](https://www.coindesk.com/new-crypto-mining-malware-seen-to-evolve-say-researchers) on your phone.
+If they hijack your phone's Internet connection to download child porn or other illegal media, you cannot take legal action against them.
+(Sections [6.2.5](6.2.5), [8.1](8.1))
+* They can switch on your phone's camera and microphone without your knowledge.
+Or they can install a hidden camera in the bike, then do whatever they want with that media, without even notifying you.
+For example, they can take up-skirt photos and post them on Pornhub.
+(Section [12.8](12.8), [6.2.10](6.2.10))
 * Users and their family aren't allowed to take unrelated legal action against anyone who happens to work for Lime, even if the issue is unrelated to lime. ([Section 5.1](5.1))
 * Users agree to read the entire 30,000-word terms and conditions every time they ride. ([Section 12.25.5](12.25.5))
-* The terms and conditions are obsessed with copyright, which is just very strange for a company that rents out bicycles.
+* The terms and conditions are obsessed with copyright, especially about the possibility of users violating the copyright of third parties.
+This strange for a company that just rents out bicycles.
 They even have DMCA [takedown](https://boingboing.net/2012/12/18/how-victorias-secret-censore.html) clauses, and you give them control over your "content" "in perpetuity and throughout the universe".
 (Sections [12.1](12.1), [12.24](12.24)) It's not clear what "content" is for a bike rental company where users cannot post anything on their website.
-* They can blatantly lie about the price.
-They can tell you one price then charge you another (Sections [4.9](4.9), [6.2.6](6.2.6))
+* They can make false claims about their prices.
+(Sections [4.9](4.9), [6.2.6](6.2.6))
 * [Section 4.9](4.9) says that "If a product You purchased from Lime is not as described, Your sole remedy is to return it in unused condition, complete and undamaged, in the original packaging."
 Users acquire their bikes by finding them without any packaging, on the side of the street.
 This clause is not applicable, and is the first hint that this entire document was blindly copied and pasted from a template for an unrelated industry.
 (The entirety of [Section 12](12) is the other hint.)
 * The app has a map with icons of their available bikes.
-[Section 4.10](4.10) says they can put fictitious icons on the map which don't match a real bike, to mislead the users into thinking they have more bikes than they do. ([Section 6.2.6](6.2.6), 4.10) For context, this is what [Uber already does](https://www.wired.co.uk/article/uber-cars-always-in-real-time).
+[Section 4.10](4.10) says they can put fictitious icons on the map which don't match a real bike, to mislead the users into thinking they have more bikes than they do. ([Section 6.2.6](6.2.6), [4.10](4.10)) For context, this is what [Uber already does](https://www.wired.co.uk/article/uber-cars-always-in-real-time).
-* They can send you robocall spam, even if your number is on the Do Not Call list, and even after you close your account. ([Section 11.3](11.3)) They can send you email and phone calls from email addresses and phone numbers you didn't give them, which they get from "other means". ([Section 11.4](11.4))
+* They can send you robocall spam, even if your number is on the Do Not Call list, and even after you close your account. ([Section 11.3](11.3)) They can send you email and phone calls from email addresses and phone numbers you didn't give them, which they get through "other means". ([Section 11.4](11.4))
 * If their GPS tracking is inaccurate and as a result they can't find the bike,  they may report you as a thief to the cops. ([Section 12.2](12.2))
 * Lime "makes no representation that the service is applicable or available or use outside the USA".
 However Sydney, Melbourne and Brisbane are listed on their website on their ["Locations" page](https://www.li.me/locations). ([Section 12.23](12.23))
 * Lime have no obligation to keep your personal information (including credit card info) secure.
 (Sections [4.11](4.11), [6.2.4](6.2.4))